singnet/snet-daemon/etcddb/README.md

-To enable etcd server as a payment channel storage in snet-daemon configure the following properties in the JSON config file:
+To enable etcd server as a payment channel storage in snet-daemon configure the following properties in the JSON config file: ( Please note this is applicable only when the block chain is enabled)

 * *payment_channel_storage_type*
 * *payment_channel_storage_client*